ibm-cloud-docs/containers/cs_tutorials_starter.md

 1. On the **App details** page, click **Configure continuous delivery**.
 2. On the **Select a deployment target** page, select **Deploy to IBM Kubernetes Service**.
 3. Select the region and the name of the cluster, for which you want to set up a continuous delivery pipeline.
 If you don't have a cluster, click **Create cluster**.
-For more information about creating a cluster, see the instructions for creating a [classic cluster](/docs/containers?topic=containers-clusters#clusters_standard) or [VPC on Classic cluster](/docs/containers?topic=containers-clusters#clusters_vpc_standard).
+For more information about creating a cluster, see the instructions for creating a [classic cluster](/docs/containers?topic=containers-clusters#clusters_standard) or [VPC cluster](/docs/containers?topic=containers-clusters#clusters_vpc_standard).
 4. Click **Next**.
 The **Configure toolchain** page is displayed.
 5. On the **Configure toolchain** page, enter a toolchain name, select the region and the resource group that your cluster is in, and then click **Create**.
 The **App details** page is displayed, along with deployment information about your toolchain.